 - At least 52 drop off sites available 28 days before the election

-- these sites are in addition to Voting Centers
+- These sites are in addition to Vote Centers

-- ballots returned in envelope provided by mail or dropping off at any County drop-box or, starting May 26, at Vote Centers located throughout the County – be sure to sign the envelope!
+- Ballots returned in envelope provided by mail or by dropping off at any County drop-box or, starting May 26, at Vote Centers located throughout the County – be sure to sign the envelope!

 Let’s Make This An Opportunity To Support Republican Candidates

 The County Elections office will be responsible for an outreach campaign to encourage greater voter turnout.
 This presents an opportunity for increased awareness and interest in the mid-term election.

 The Sacramento County Republican Party has established a Voter Engagement Committee to provide outreach to all communities, and to implement a get-out-the-vote strategy under the new voting model.
 Since voters will no longer vote at their polling place and all voters will receive a vote-by-mail ballot, substantial human and financial resources to implement a new way of approaching GOTV over the 28 day voting cycle.